ipfs/ipfs-gui/README.md

 - **[ipfs-shipyard/ipld-explorer](https://www.github.com/ipfs-shipyard/ipld-explorer)**: Source code for https://explore.ipld.io
 - **[ipfs-shipyard/ipld-explorer-components](https://www.github.com/ipfs-shipyard/ipld-explorer-components)**: React components for https://explore.ipld.io

-## Q2 2020 update
+## Q3 2020 update

-### Motivation

-After considerable focus in 2019 on core aspects of the IPFS protocol itself, we aim to bring refreshed attention back to our GUI-driven tools, because ...

-- Establishing our app family as a unified suite via a consistent, feedback-driven user experience makes it easier for people to understand, use, and build on the IPFS protocol — regardless of the extent of their current IPFS expertise
-- Establishing standards for high-quality mental models and visual metaphors for IPFS gives guidance and inspiration to other IPFS developers who are creating end-user interfaces themselves — without stealing their thunder or trying to do their job

-We understand that this is a long-term approach, and intend to focus in Q2 2020 on the landscape analysis, issue consolidation and prioritization, and foundational work required to establish low-friction, consistent attention on our GUI-driven tools.
+### Now half of the Web Browsers & GUI Working Group!

+After a Q2 of [research](https://docs.google.com/document/d/1V5sDSxMqhhplpcB8u8CffiGWHUvw-t4p_sn5vigdR90/edit#) and [analysis](https://ipfs-gui-mental-model.netlify.app/) — as well as seeing the concrete gains provided by GUI-based work on IPFS — the IPFS core team has re-activated the **Web Browsers & GUI Working Group**.
+This group operates with a focus on furthering browser adoption and integration, as well as improving the functionality and usability of our GUI-based tools as a whole, with a particular focus on benefiting the onboarding of new IPFS developers and users.

-### Q2 2020 OKRs
+### Q3 2020 OKRs (WG-wide)

-As with every team within IPFS, the GUI group sets and adheres to quarterly OKRs (Objectives and Key Results) in order to guide our work.
-(You can see [all of the IPFS Project's quarterly OKRs here](https://docs.google.com/spreadsheets/d/1YTnvQ75v0jCuumOM9CPhx0BZHhJzZGy2u2ydU-rPh2w/edit#gid=2033312819).)
+As with every team within IPFS, the Web Browsers & GUI Working Group sets and adheres to quarterly OKRs (Objectives and Key Results) in order to guide our work.
+(You can see [all of the IPFS Project's quarterly OKRs here](https://docs.google.com/spreadsheets/d/1KVe3JCsfB-l47-DE5gvk7bT0Yly_EAPrHCi-8kCthy4/edit#gid=2125992746).)

-1. Establish a trackable, transparent home for app family work
-    1. Repurpose the existing ipfs-gui repo as central home for family-wide UX/UI/product-strategy work; this includes consolidating any other repos that should collapse into this one
-    2. Build an issue management framework in ZenHub consistent with our other project/product management practices (including [standard issue labeling](https://github.com/ipfs/community/blob/master/ISSUE_LABELS.md)); include all relevant repos
-2. Evaluate the current state of the app family landscape by collecting, evaluating, and prioritizing existing issues
-    1. Issue queues for all three apps and other related repos examined, ranked, consolidated/reframed as necessary, and clearly visible in ZenHub
-    2. Issue queues used to determine short-term/long-term staffing needs in both design/UX and development
-    3. Issue queues ready for use in evaluating the existing landscape for overall UX/UI discrepancies and pain points
-3. Close *x* outstanding UX/UI-related issues in app family, where *x* is a number defined by overall staffing and workload during the quarter *(note: this is intentionally vague in a time of global pandemic, but we will hope for the best)*
-4. Create [first-draft mental model](https://ipfs-gui-mental-model.netlify.app/) of the IPFS GUI family, cross-referenced against core goals and identified stakeholders
-    1. ~~If time allows,~~ Increase granularity of the model by adding basic user journeys cross-referenced against core goals and stakeholders
-    2. ~~If time allows,~~ Augment with basic potential future journeys for “civilian” file sharing or other non-core-dev means of increasing the number of nodes online
+1. Remote (third-party) pinning services are easy to use
+    - Generic pinning service API spec finalized
+    - `go-ipfs`/`js-ipfs`/http-client support remote pins via HTTP API
+    - User flows resulting from API are understood and implemented in IPFS Companion and IPFS Desktop/Web UI
+    - 2+ collabs implement API and are included in Desktop/Web UI's pinning service settings
+    - Desktop/Web UI is capable of importing a 4GB file on low-memory devices
+2. Maintain and improve GUI tools as a whole (as bandwidth permits in a quarter focused on Filecoin enablement)
+    - Grow IPFS usage through onboarding improvements
+    - Ship libs for sharing IPFS nodes across browsing contexts (tabs) on same origin
+    - Understand sharing an IPFS node across different origins
+    - Understand ways of leveraging IPFS Desktop when present
+3. Ongoing browser collabs and grants are supported
+    - Brave integration of embedded `go-ipfs` and native URIs
+    - Igalia’s work on `navigator.registerProtocolHandler` and browser extension APIs
+    - Kiwix is able to host ZIM on IPFS

 ## Get involved!

 ### Join a meeting

-We'd love to meet you in person at one of our open meetings.
+We'd love to meet you in person at one of our open Web Browsers & GUI Working Group meetings.
 They're a great way to get quickly up to speed on our work, including latest developments and awesome demos.

 - **When:** Every other Tuesday at 16:30 UTC (check the [IPFS Calendar](https://calendar.google.com/calendar/embed?src=ipfs.io_eal36ugu5e75s207gfjcu0ae84@group.calendar.google.com&ctz=UTC) to see exact dates!)
 - **Where:** https://protocol.zoom.us/j/833247793